equinor/fusion-workspace/documentation/FusionWorkspaceApp.md

 [<< BACK](/README.md)

-> A Fusion Workspace app is created fairly easy.
-This is not a tutorial or incept explanation on how to create a fusion Workspace but a document explaining the concept of the Workspace app some mocked code examples wil provided.
+> A Fusion Workspace app is created easy.
+This is not a tutorial or incept explanation on how to create a fusion Workspace but a document explaining the concept of the Workspace apps.
+Mocked code examples will supply clarity.

 ## How it works